-In 2005, Congress passed the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), which requires states to develop Strategic Highway Safety Plans.
-The California Department of Transportation (Caltrans) developed a Strategic Highway Safety Plan with an overarching goal to reduce the California roadway fatality rate to less than 1.0 fatality per 100 million vehicle miles traveled (VMT) by 2010.
-While the California Strategic Highway Safety Plans sets various strategies that state agencies can implement to reduce fatalities, there are complementary actions that can be performed by regional and local governments.
+In 2012, Congress passed the Moving Ahead for Progress in the 21st Century Act (MAP-21), which requires states to develop safety performance targets.
+Congress then passed the Fixing America's Surface Transportation Act (FAST Act) in 2015, which further expanded the role of performance measures.
+The California Department of Transportation (Caltrans) originally developed a Strategic Highway Safety Plan in 2005 with an overarching goal to reduce the California roadway fatality rate to less than 1.0 fatality per 100 million vehicle miles traveled (VMT) by 2010.
+Caltrans updated the Strategic Highway Safety Plan in 2015 to incorporate these performance measures while setting various strategies that state agencies can implement to reduce fatalities and highlight complementary actions that can be implemented by regional and local governments.

-The projects and programs included in the 2035 MTP/SCS aim to reduce collisions and fatalities by improving the overall safety of the system.
+The projects and programs included in the 2045 MTP/SCS aim to reduce collisions and fatalities by improving the overall safety of the system.
+MAP-21 and the FAST Act require AMBAG to set and monitor safety performance metrics for the region.
 In addition, by reducing security vulnerabilities throughout the transportation infrastructure in the Monterey Bay area, the overall strength of the transportation system will be improved.
 General system upgrades will keep the system in a state of good repair and improve emergency preparedness.

-AMBAG, the Regional Transportation Planning Agencies (RTPAs) - the Transportation Agency for Monterey County, the Santa Cruz County Regional Transportation Commission and the San Benito Council of Governments - and various local, state, and federal agencies continue to work together to improve the safety and security of the transportation system.
+AMBAG, the Regional Transportation Planning Agencies (RTPAs)- the Transportation Agency for Monterey County, the Santa Cruz County Regional Transportation Commission and the San Benito Council of Governmentsand various local, state, and federal agencies continue to work together to improve the safety and security of the transportation system.
+In addition, AMBAG will set and begin monitoring safety performance as federally required.
+Refer to Chapter 5 for more detailed information on performance management.